No photo of James Jackson

 The climate and environmental impacts of football and sport more broadly.

-James is the author of forthcoming books on the political economy of the EV transition in Cambridge University Press and the environmental unsustainability of football with Manchester University Press.
+James is the author of forthcoming books on the political economy of the EV transition in Cambridge University Press, the environmental unsustainability of football with Manchester University Press and the inflationary impacts of climate change with Cambridge University Press.

 Expertise related to UN Sustainable Development Goals